Video2Act: A Dual-System Video Diffusion Policy with Robotic Spatio-Motional Modeling: Introduction

 Robot learning aims to acquire action policies through interaction with the environment, leveraging dynamic visual observations to guide decision-making~\cite{levine2016end, kalashnikov2018scalable, lynch2020learning}.
 From a cognitive perspective, humans acquire manipulation skills not only by understanding the spatial structure of manipulated objects but also by abstracting transferable motion patterns across tasks~\cite{lake2017building}. {For example, when closing a laptop lid, humans rely on understanding the spatial relationship between the screen and the hinge, while abstracting a motion sequence that involves first grasping the screen and then closing it.
 This insight suggests that effective robotic policy learning requires representations expressly designed for robust perception and dynamics modeling.}

-{A straightforward approach is to concatenate visual tokens extracted from a static visual encoder, but this merely allows the model to observe multiple frames without enabling it to understand the temporal and causal dependencies among them.
+{A straightforward approach is to concatenate visual frames extracted by a static visual encoder, but this merely allows the model to observe multiple frames without enabling it to understand the temporal and causal dependencies among them.
 The recent success of video diffusion models (VDMs)~\cite{ho2022video} in capturing realistic dynamics demonstrates their strong ability to model physical environments.
 Inspired by this, recent advances have incorporated representations derived from VDMs to enhance robotic policy learning, enabling a richer understanding of scene context and future evolution.
 However, most existing policies~\cite{hu2024video, chi2025mind} do not explicitly explore the spatial structures and motion dynamics inherently encoded in the raw representations of VDMs, which could serve as more efficient and informative conditions for action learning.}

-{To investigate the spatio-motion information encoded within them, we conduct a systematic analysis of the latent features from VDM~\cite{peebles2023scalable}.
+{To investigate the spatio-motional information encoded within VDMs, we conduct a systematic analysis of their latent features~\cite{peebles2023scalable}, which motivates our design.
 Following the inversion technique applied to real videos~\cite{song2020denoising, pondaven2025video}, we extract clean feature signals from the early inversion stages to suppress noise interference.
 We design two robotic validation scenarios: (1) capturing manipulation trajectories with a static third-person camera, and (2) observing manipulated objects using a dynamic wrist camera.
 The inferred features from both settings are visualized with Grad-CAM~\cite{selvaraju2017grad}.
-As shown in Figure~\ref{fig:motivation}, compared with static vision encoders (e.g., SigLIP~\cite{zhai2023siglip} and DINOv2~\cite{oquab2023dinov2}), VDM exhibits a stronger ability to capture the structures and motion consistency of foreground objects, mitigating the effects of robot and viewpoint motion.}
+As shown in Figure~\ref{fig:motivation}, compared with static vision encoders (e.g., SigLIP~\cite{zhai2023siglip} and DINOv2~\cite{oquab2023dinov2}), VDMs demonstrate a stronger ability to capture the structural and motion consistency of foreground objects, while mitigating disturbances caused by robot and camera movement. }